microsoft/mu_plus/MsCorePkg/Library/MemoryProtectionLib/Readme.md

 protection violation.
 This override always takes priority when creating the HOB unless the platform explicitly set the global toggle during PEI (see PeiMemoryProtectionLib under [Implementation](#Implementation)).
 MemoryProtectionExceptionOverrideClear() clears the override store.
-This is done automatically when the memory protection variable is set using the UefiMemoryProtectionLib implementation to ensure the manually set value is used next boot.
-For some platforms, this frequency of clearing the override may not be sufficient.

 ## Copyright